Everything You Need to Know About Online Banking: Statistics and Facts

 (Deloitte)

-When it comes to international transfers, banking stats show that 24% of account holders prefer completing these tasks via smartphone, while 53% would rather make these transactions using a laptop or desktop computer.
+When it comes to international transfers, 24% of account holders prefer completing these tasks via smartphone, while 53% would rather make these transactions using a laptop or desktop computer.

 (Deloitte)